2025-26 Student Handbook & Calendar

 Campus Police/Public Safety, Shasteen 133, 931-221-7786

-The Public Safety/Campus Police staff strives to meet the needs of the diverse groups of the University.
-It is the goal of the department to maintain and provide an environment free of fear that is conducive to learning, not only in the classroom, but also in the University community.
-It is the department’s goal to enforce the laws of the state of Tennessee, the rules and regulations of Austin Peay State University without regard for nationality, race, creed, color, gender or sexual orientation and enforce the laws of the state of Tennessee and teh rules and regulations of Austin Peay.
+The Public Safety/Campus Police staff strives to meet the needs of the university.
+It is the goal of the department to maintain and provide an environment free of fear that is conducive to learning, not only in the classroom, but also in the university community.
+It is the department’s goal to enforce the laws of the state of Tennessee and the rules and regulations of Austin Peay State University without regard for nationality, race, creed, color, gender or sexual orientation.

 Emergency Calls to Campus Police